- Location: Delaware

 Now that you have taken the written exams and practiced with your CDL Learners Permit you are ready for the road skills test.
 The Commercial Driver's Manual has some really great diagrams showing how you will be tested.

-You must self-certify your type of vehicle operation with the Delaware DMV by January 2014.
+You must self-certify your type of vehicle operation with the Delaware DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate